mpfr/httpd-plus/README.md

 $
 ```

-Adapt your `httpd.conf` to newly added features.
-For further information, just have a look at the updated `httpd.conf(5)` manpage via `man httpd.conf`.
+Adapt your `httpd.conf` for the newly added features.
+For further information, have a look at the updated `httpd.conf(5)` manpage via `man httpd.conf`.
 Make sure your new configuration is valid.

 ```
 $ doas vi /etc/httpd.conf